-Welcome to Flash Pulp, episode three hundred and sixty-one.
+Welcome to Flash Pulp, episode three hundred and seventy-eight.

-Tonight we present Coffin: Many Happy Returns, Part 2 of 4
+Tonight we present Coffin: The Drop of the Shoe, Part 2 of 4

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.